 Internal Medicine Student Information

 An interest in research is a vital component of the well-rounded, modern physician.
-New York Methodist Hospital is committed to helping all of our residents to develop research skills during their training.
-To this end, we have a full time director of medical research, numerous ongoing study projects, facilities for basic science work, and clinical mentors for investigation.
-We are proud of the many important discoveries made right here at New York Methodist and of our respected record of publication in peer review journals.
-Our residents are frequently invited to present their work at both regional and national conferences and have been honored with both national and local awards for their research.
+The Department of Internal Medicine is committed to helping all of our residents to develop research skills during their training.
+In fact, completion of an approved scholarly activity is mandatory for all residents in our program.
+To this end, we have a full-time director of medical research, numerous ongoing study projects, and clinical mentors.
+We are proud of the many important discoveries made here and of our respected record of publications in peer-reviewed journals.
+Our residents are frequently invited to present their work at regional and national conferences and have been honored with both national and local awards for their research.

 Back to Residency Program in Primary Care Internal Medicine